 The existing fanbase was quite averse though, jumping at any opportunity to piss on Bethesda.
-I remember the shit tsunami that their VP of PR, Pete Hines, received for giving a poor example of what he felt Fallout’s humor was all about.
+I remember the shitnami that their VP of PR, Pete Hines, drew for giving a poor example of what he felt Fallout’s humor was all about.
 It wasn’t the most insightful thing ever said, sure, but he was not even entirely wrong; and plus, his job was making the game sound appealing to as many people as possible.
 It only made sense for him to drool over the possibility of hilariously “blowing a guy to a bloody mess” (errr, you know what I mean).
 Hell, Planescape: Torment, possibly the most story-heavy game of all, had a scary-looking corpse on its’ cover.
 That stuff sells!

 When Oblivion dropped, people got even more riled up.
 Some Bethesda fans too were displeased with the direction they took with it, though Oblivion was a massive critical and financial success.
 Personally, I had a great time with the game, despite realizing the obvious flaws.
-I do agree that, next to Morrowind, it resembled a deformed retard brother who had been kept in a basement for a reason, but the game definitely did not call for all the preemptive criticism Bethesda received on Fallout 3.
+I do agree that, next to Morrowind, it resembled a deformed retard brother who had been kept in a basement for good reason, but the game definitely did not call for all the preemptive criticism Bethesda received on Fallout 3.
 Everyone has a fluke and those guys seemed pretty sincere in their “care for Fallout.”
 I trusted them and remained hopeful, even after I saw this:

 And then came the real details, the trailers and the game…

 Now, reviewing Fallout 3 is like stepping in shit; I’ve done both before and let me tell you that it doesn’t end when its over.
-If I praise the game, I will be chastised by the series’ rabid cult following; if I crap on it, I will be dismissed as a member.
+If I praise the game, I will be chastised by the series’ rabid cult following; if I crap on it, I will be dismissed as one of them.
 It’s just the way of things.
 There is just too much going on with that release, outside of its’ actual content, what with the franchise changing developer hands and switching from third-person isometric to the first person perspective, among other things.

 At this point, I will just honestly say that, when I finally got to play Fallout 3, I absolutely hated it.
 Despite the promises, the game was clearly ‘Oblivion with guns’, and while I ultimately liked Oblivion (and the idea of an Oblivion with guns), Fallout it was not.
 Particularly, what stung the most was the drastic change in the art direction.
 It was all very wrong and amiss, which wouldn’t be such a damn shame if Fallout of old didn’t feature one of the more unique settings in gaming.